A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Couplings

 \subsection{Reflection maximal coupling}

 When $p(x) \sim \mathcal{N}(\mu_1, \Sigma)$ and $q(x) \sim \mathcal{N}(\mu_2, \Sigma)$ are two multivariate Gaussian densities with the same covariance matrix, it is possible to form a maximal coupling of $X \sim p$, $Y \sim q$, that is, a coupling such that $\Prob(X = Y)$ is maximized as per Algorithm~\ref{alg:reflection-maximal}.
-This coupling furthermore incorporates a reflection, which is known to minimize the expected meeting time of Ornstein--Uhlenbeck trajectories~\citep{uhlenbeck1930theory}, as those in Section~\ref{subsec:ornstein-uhlenbeck}.
+The reflection maximal version (see e.g. \citealt{lindvall1986lectures}) furthermore incorporates a reflection, which is known to minimize the expected meeting time of Ornstein--Uhlenbeck trajectories, as those in Section~\ref{subsec:ornstein-uhlenbeck}.